stephjnca/templates/templateRESTAPI.md

   <_This is where all uncertainties, commentary, etc. can go.
 Use appropriate heading(s).
 Notice that this one is a placeholder._>

-  This is for a test, for the conflict-test branch.

 ## Related links

   <_List related topics._>